What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Politico became prominent during the 2008 presidential campaign, quickly becoming known as a “must-read” for political junkies and insiders.
 It expanded immediately after the election, adding staff members, expanding its paper’s circulation and printing more often, and remained a central publication among Washington insiders several years later.
 It won its first Pulitzer Prize in 2012, for editorial cartooning.

 Politico began sharing content with newspapers shortly after it launched, partnering with newspapers in key states in the presidential primary campaign as well as USA Today in early 2007.
 In 2008, it launched the Politico Network, now known as the Politico Media Group, a group of more than 100 newspapers and magazines that has access to Politico’s content and national advertising.
 Politico also began partnering with Reuters in 2008 to distribute its articles on Reuters’ news wires and sell ads on newspaper websites that ran the articles.

-Allbritton bought Capital New York in 2013 and the following year announced plans to introduce a paywall with a $6,000 annual fee.
+Allbritton bought Capital New York in 2013 and the following year introduced a paywall with a $3,500 annual fee.

 In May 2011, Politico announced a content-sharing partnership in print and online with the St. Petersburg Times in Florida, including its PolitiFact project.
 Politico also partners with the book publisher Random House to produce a series of e-books.

 Politico has been among the leaders of a drive toward shorter, more incremental political news stories on the web, as well as a faster political news cycle and more sensationalistic political coverage.
 It began signaling a move into longform journalism as well in 2013, relaunching its magazine and announcing plans for deeper and more analytical pieces.